queez0405/queez0405.github.io/about/index.md

 I am M.S. student at Hanyang University, where supervising by Ki-Seok Chung.

 ## Publications

-#### A Confidence-Calibrated MOBA Game WinnerPredictor
- Dong-Hee Kim, Changwoo Lee and Ki-Seok Chung
+**Dong-Hee Kim**, Changwoo Lee and Ki-Seok Chung.
+"A Confidence-Calibrated MOBA Game Winner Predictor" *IEEE Conference on Games,* 2020.
- IEEE Conference on Games, 2020

-#### Improving Decection Performance of Out-of-Distribution withMixup
- Dong-Hee Kim and Ki-Seok Chung
- The Korean Institute of Communications and Information Sciences Winter Conference, 2020
+**Dong-Hee Kim** and Ki-Seok Chung.
+"Improving Decection Performance of Out-of-Distribution with Mixup" *The Korean Institute of Communications and Information Sciences Winter Conference*, 2020.

-#### CNN Acceleration by Exploiting SIMD Parallelism
- Dong-Hee Kim, Sung-Jin Lee and Ki-Seok Chung
- The Korean Institute of Communications and Information Sciences Fall Conference, 2018
+**Dong-Hee Kim**, Sung-Jin Lee and Ki-Seok Chung.
+"CNN Acceleration by Exploiting SIMD Parallelism" *The Korean Institute of Communications and Information Sciences Fall Conference*, 2018.

 ## Education
 Sep.
 2019 - : M.S. in Electronic and Computer Engineering, Hanyang University